Hydrospheredata/mist/docs/getting-started/README.md

 Hydrosphere helps
  - Data Scientists and Big Data Engineers to deploy analytics jobs and machine learning models as web services
  - Web developers to tap into analytics using familiar REST or messaging API
- - Managers facilitate delivery of end-to-end analytics solutions that include data science, data engineering, middleware and application components nicely decoupled and aligned to each other
+ - Managers to facilitate delivery of end-to-end analytics solutions that include data science, data engineering, middleware and application components nicely decoupled and aligned with each other

 ## Hydrosphere Mist is not:
  - Hydrosphere Mist does not a fork Apache Spark, does not stick with its particular version, does not force using custom DataFrames or SparkContexts and does not customise machine learning model serialisation format.
 Mist wraps, executes and manages Apache Spark programs, so they could be accessed by REST API.